Brazil (Marabá )

 AtlasAction ► Participate or collaborate in annual forums and festivals, artistic-cultural residencies, donation of solar panels, residencies and tours by getting in touch here.

-🎫 AtlasEvent ► Meet Dan and drummer Elisa at Fixing the future 2019 in Barcelona.
+🎫 AtlasEvent ► Dan and drummer Elisa were both speakers at Fixing the future 2019 in Barcelona.

 Dan Baron Cohen, Manoela Souza and the people of Cabelo Seco